Sumaya Farhat Naser

-Sumaya Farhat Naser (سمية فرحات ناصر, born 11 June 1948 in Bir Zeit) is a Palestinian Christian peace activist in the West Bank.
+Sumaya Farhat Naser (سمية فرحات ناصر, born 11 June 1948 in Bir Zeit) is a Palestinian peace activist in the West Bank.

+Life

-She attended Talitha Kumi, a boarding school in Beit Jala which was founded by Lutheran deaconesses in the 19th century.
+Born to a Palestinian Christian family, she attended Talitha Kumi, a boarding school in Beit Jala which was founded by Lutheran deaconesses in the 19th century.
 After gaining her university entrance qualification, she studied biology, geography and education at the University of Hamburg, Germany and received a doctor's degree in applied botany.

 Between 1982 and 1997 she was a university lecturer in botany and ecology at the Palestinian Birzeit University north of Ramallah.
 Between 1997 and 2001 she was the manager of the Palestinian Jerusalem Center for Women, working for peace together with the Israeli group Bat Shalom.

 Sumaya Farhat-Naser is known for her clear expressions of opinion in the media, and particularly for her various projects, in which she motivates Palestinian women to work on a peaceful resolution to the Israeli–Palestinian conflict.